1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 10. What things could currently jeopardize my status?

-Also be aware that while marijuana use is legal in many U.S. states, it remains illegal at the federal level and use constitutes a violation of federal law.
-Use of marijuana, or alcohol/drug-related DUI arrests or convictions due can lead to severe immigration consequences ranging from fines, visa cancellation to deportation.
+Also be aware that while cannibis use is legal in many U.S. states, it remains illegal at the federal level and use constitutes a violation of federal law.
+Use of cannibis, or alcohol/drug-related DUI arrests or convictions due can lead to severe immigration consequences ranging from fines, visa cancellation to deportation.

 If you are arrested or have any legal concerns, please contact Berkeley International Office immediately.
 In such cases, we urge you to retain immigration legal counsel to advise you as to next steps and possible consequences.
 UC Berkeley Student Legal Services provides legal resources related to California law for enrolled students, but cannot advise on immigration issues.
 BIO can provide you with immigration legal referrals.